rvrutan/kanban-board/README.md

 4. Edit/Delete Tickets:
 	•	Edit a ticket by clicking the “Edit” button or delete it using the “Delete” button.

-## API Endpoints
-	•	GET /tickets: Retrieve all tickets.
-	•	POST /tickets: Create a new ticket.
-	•	PUT /tickets/:id: Update an existing ticket.
-	•	DELETE /tickets/:id: Delete a ticket.
-	•	GET /users: Retrieve all users (to assign tickets).

 ## Deployed Application